HosseinKarimi128/openai-realtime-conversation/README.md

 /src/utils/conversation_config.js
 ```

-## Custom Patch

-A small patch is applied to `@openai/realtime-api-beta`, changing the default model to `"gpt-4o-mini-realtime-preview-2024-12-17"` and adjusting voice and temperature.

-## Disclaimers
+## Important Notes

-- This is an **experimental** beta API from OpenAI that may change or become unavailable in the future.
+- This is an **experimental** API from OpenAI that can be modified or removed at any time.
+- The custom patch in `@openai/realtime-api-beta` changes defaults (model, voice, temperature).
-- For usage policies, refer to [OpenAI’s policies](https://openai.com/policies/).
+- For usage limitations and requirements, see [OpenAI’s policies](https://openai.com/policies/).
-- The Docker-based deployment is for convenience; ensure you secure and handle your `OPENAI_API_KEY` carefully.
+- Docker deployment is for convenience; keep your `OPENAI_API_KEY` secure.